-April 19, 2005
+April 24, 2006

-X PLI EASE MARK VOTES R AN NUAL MEETING OF STOC JUNE 8, 2005 KHOLDERS y is solicited by the Board of Director of for the Annual Meeting of Stockholder Russell Schei each, the and of Stockholde signed hereby constitutes and appoints i irman, or either of them, with full power of s I lawful attorneys and proxies of the unders ers of VAALCO Energy, Inc. to be held on ubstitution and revi igned at the Annua June 8, 2005, at 10 of VAALCO Energy, Inc. (the er on June 8, 2005.

-REVOCABLE PROXY VAALCO Energy, Inc.

-argy, mc.
-For hold Excep

-.
-PROPOSAL TO ELECT AS DIRECTORS

-the Company nominee for the Class I po)\$i- 1 1

-tion for a three-year term and nominee for 1 1

-Class II position for a one year ter m.

-Industrial Scheirman, or either of them, with full power of substitution and revocation to each, the and lawful attorneys and proxies of the undersigned at the Annual Meeting of Stockholders of VAALCO Energy, Inc. to be held on June 8, 2005, at 10:00 a.m., Houston time, in the Ambassador Room of the St. Regis Hotel, 1919 Briar Oaks Lane, Houston, Texas 77027 or any adjournment thereof (the "Annual Meeting") and to vote the shares of Common Stock of the Company, \$.10 par value per share ("Shares") standing in the name of the undersigned on the books of the Company on the record date for the Annual Meeting, with all powers the undersigned would possess if personally present at the Annual Meeting:

-tion for a three-year term and nominee for Class II position for a one year term.
-Director will hold office for the stated term or until his successor is elected and shall qualify.
-Nominee: Class I (3 year term): W. Russell Scheirman, William S. Farish and Arne R. Nielson; Nominee: Class II (1 year term): Luigi Caflisch.
-This will result in a total of four directors being elected to the Board of Directors.
-INSTRUCTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in th space provided below.
-1e -

-PROPOSAL TO RATIFY THE APPOINT-MENT OF DELOITTE & TOUCHE LLP as the Independent auditors of the Company for the fiscal year ending December 31, 2005.

-In their discretion, the proxies are authorized to vote upon such other mat-ter as may properly come before the Annual Meeting.

-The Board of Directors recommends a vote FOR the election of the nominees and FOR the foregoing proposals and if no specification is made, the Shares will be voted for said nominees and proposals.

-The undersigned hereby acknowledges previous receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement and hereby revokes any proxy or proxies heretofore given by the undersigned.

-Signature should agree with name printed herein.
-Shares are held in name of more than one person EACH joint owner should sign.
-Executors, administrators, trustees, guardians and attorneys should indicate the capacity in which they sign.
-Attorneys should submit powers of attorney.

-ove

-Detach above card, sign, date and mail in postage paid envelope provided.
+X PLEASE MARK VOTES AS IN THIS EXAMPLE BLE PROXY Energy, Inc. With-For Al hold Excep ANNUAL MEETING OF STO JUNE 1, 2006 PROPOSAL TO ELECT AS DIRECTORS of the Company nominees for the Class II posi- tion for a three-year term; nominee for Class III position for a one-year term.
+Director will This Proxy is solicited by the Board of Directo company") for the Annual Meeting of Stockhold hold office for the stated term or until his successor is elected and sha qualify.
+The undersigned hereby constitutes and appoir ussell Scheirman, or either of them, with full power toth, the and lawful attorneys and proxies of the unc Stockholders of WALCO Energy, Inc. to be held ouston time, in the Ambassador Room of the St. Inc., Houston, Texas 77027 or any adjournment the vote the shares of Common Stock of the Comphishares') standing in the name of the undersigned or record date for the Annual Meeting, with all powers if personalty present at the Annual Meeting: of substitution and revocation to lersigned at the Annual Meeting on June 1, 2006, at 10:00 a.m., Regis Hotel, 1919 Briar Oaks reof (the "Annual Meeting") and lany, \$.10 par value per share in the books of the Company on Nominee: Class II (3 year term): Robert H. Allen, Luigi P. Caflisc.
+Nominee: Class III (1 year term): O. Donaldson Chapoto This will result in a total of three(3) directors being elected to the Board of Directors.
+INSTRUCTION: To withhold authority to vote for any individua nominee, mark "For All Except" and write that nominee's name in the space provided below.
+PROPOSAL TO RATIFY THE APPOINT-MENT OF DELOITTE & TOUCHE LLP as the Independent auditors of the Company for the fiscal year ending December 31, 2006.
+3. In their discretion, the proxies are authorized to vote upon such other mal ter as may properly come before the Annual Meeting.
+The Board of Directors recommends a vote FOR the election of the company of th nominees and FOR the foregoing proposals and if no specification i made, the Shares will be voted for said nominees and proposals.
+Please be sure to sign and date this Proxy in the box below.
+Date The undersigned hereby acknowledges previous receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement and hereby revoke any proxy or proxies heretofore given by the undersigned. - Signature should agree with name printed herein.
+Shares are held in nam of more than one person EACH joint owner should sign.
+Executors, adminis trators, trustees, guardians and attorneys should indicate the capacity in whic they sign.
+Attorneys should submit powers of attorney. - Stockholder sign above - Co-hol der (if any) sign above